sarojmadhu/manual/doc/source/account.rst

   valid project is one that is approved by a committee.
 If you are not in a valid, active project your access to FutureGrid will be blocked.
 Projects that do not report any progress will be blocked after a while.
-Note that you agree to update us with regular results reported via the portal as part of your agreement to use FutureGrid.
+Note that you agree to update regular results via the portal as part of your agreement to use FutureGrid.

 Project Lead:
    The Project Lead submits a project and is responsible for updating